some-natalie/some-natalie/_posts/2022-11-21-kubernetes-CI-footguns.md

 ![slide-16](/assets/graphics/2022-11-21-cloud-native/slide-16.jpg)

-The first point is that a privileged pod does not always mean that a process has `root` or `sudo` access - and vice versa!
+The first point is that a privileged pod does not always mean that a process has `root` or `sudo` access inside the container - and vice versa!
 It might mean that it's easier to obtain one given the other though.
 For the rest of this talk, we're going use the convention that "privileged" means the pod's security context is set to [Privileged](https://kubernetes.io/docs/concepts/security/pod-security-standards/#privileged) - meaning that system-wide trusted workloads are run by trusted users.
 Likewise "rootful" will mean that the entrypoint script/command, build job, configured user, etc. either is root or has `sudo` access.

 There's a decent amount of overlap in how these two concepts are used in practice, adding to the confusion.
 To help mitigate potential escalations and untrusted workloads, it's helpful to keep [defense in depth](https://csrc.nist.gov/glossary/term/defense_in_depth) in mind, layering controls and allowing minimal permissions to prevent container escapes and other security incidents.